IsaacScript/isaacscript/packages/docs/docs/main/updating-isaacscript.md

 The helper script will automatically update the versions in your `package.json` file and tell the package manager to install the new versions, if necessary.

-If you don't want to use the helper script, then you can run just the [`npm-check-updates`](https://www.npmjs.com/package/npm-check-updates) tool yourself:
+If you don't want to use the helper script, then you can run the [`npm-check-updates`](https://www.npmjs.com/package/npm-check-updates) tool yourself:

 ```sh
 npx npm-check-updates --upgrade --packageFile "package.json" --filterVersion "^*"